-These taste exactly like pumpkin pie.
-It’s kind of crazy.
-If the multiple steps seem daunting, you can always cheat by filling them with a quick or store-bought frosting.
-For this one, just use a simple vanilla and add the pumpkin spice mixture and canned pumpkin.
+These taste exactly like pumpkin pie—it’s kind of crazy.
+If the multiple steps seem daunting, you can always cheat by filling them with a quick or store-bought frosting: Just use a simple vanilla and add the pumpkin spice mixture and canned pumpkin.
 No one will know the difference.

 to make the cookies:

-1. Preheat the oven to 325F.
-Pulse almond flour, salt and confectioners’ sugar in the bowl of a food processor 8 times for 8 seconds each time.
+1. Preheat the oven to 325°F. Pulse the almond flour, salt, and confectioners sugar in the bowl of a food processor 8 times for 8 seconds each time.
 Sift to remove any additional lumps (we skipped this step).

-2. Whip the egg whites, granulated sugar, and cream of tartar in the bowl of an electric mixer on medium-high speed until glossy stiff peaks form (approximately 4-6 minutes, depending on mixer speed).
+2. Whip the egg whites, granulated sugar, and cream of tartar in the bowl of an electric mixer on medium-high speed until glossy stiff peaks form (approximately 4 to 6 minutes, depending on mixer speed).

-4. Place cookie batter in a piping bag fitted with a metal tip and line a baking sheet with parchment paper or a Dana’s Bakery silicon mat.
-Pipe macarons into 2-inch circles, about 1 1/2 inches apart.
-Once you are done piping, slam the baking sheet down to remove excess air (slam 8 times, from 6”-8” above the table).
-Let macarons sit to get a skin for 15-30 minutes.
-Bake for 15 minutes, until the macarons just come off the baking sheet when you lift them (the centers will have risen, and will not have any dark indentations).
+4. Place the cookie batter in a piping bag fitted with a metal tip and line a baking sheet with parchment paper or a Dana’s Bakery silicone mat.
+Pipe into 2-inch circles, about 1½ inches apart.
+Once you are done piping, slam the baking sheet down to remove excess air (slam 8 times, from 6 to 8 inches above the table).
+Let the macarons sit to get a skin for 15 to 30 minutes.
+Bake for 15 minutes, until the macarons just come off the baking sheet when you lift them (the centers will have risen and they will not have any dark indentations).
 Cool completely before removing and filling.

 to make the filling: